mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

 <img src=Strips-front-end-vs-le-back-end-650-finalenglish.jpg />

 **Description:**
-You will create a twitter clone using the Flask web framework.
+You will create a twitter clone using the flask web framework.

-**Due:**
-Friday, December 16.
-See issue [#300](https://github.com/mikeizbicki/cmc-csci040/issues/300) for details.

 **Learning objectives:**